-Want to stay warm and cozy without the high heating bills?
+Want to stay cool and cozy without the high AC bills?
+Of course, you do.

-The problem is, most homeowners think the solution to a cold home is to just blast more heat.
+The problem is, most homeowners think the solution to a scorching summer is to just blast more air conditioning.
 The smarter solution?
-Focus on preventing heat from escaping your home, instead.
+Focus on preventing the cool air from escaping your home, instead.

 Tip #1: Protect Your Windows

-Heat loss via windows can account for 25-30% of your heating bills, according to the U.S. Department of energy.
-Even if your windows are closed, they can still allow heat to escape your home.
-There are a few ways to protect your windows and combat this issue.
+Windows can account for 25-30% of your heating and cooling bills, according to the U.S. Department of energy.
+Even if your windows are closed, they can still allow cold air to escape your home.
+There are a few ways to improve your window insulation and combat this issue.
+Here’s how to install insulation on your windows for cheap:

 Add bubble wrap

-Bubble wrap helps create a barrier between the cold window and the heat in your room by absorbing some of the cold through the pockets of air in the bubble wrap.
+Bubble wrap helps create a barrier between the outside air and your room by acting as thermal insulation, absorbing some of the heat through the pockets of air in the bubble wrap.

-To apply bubble wrap to your window, just spray a thin layer of water onto your window and press the bubble wrap (the bubble side) against the wet window.
+To apply bubble wrap to your window insulation, just spray a thin layer of water onto your window and press the bubble wrap (the bubble side) against the wet window.

 Put up thick drapes

-According to the U.S. Department of Energy, drapes can reduce heat loss up to 10%.
+According to the U.S. Department of Energy, drapes can reduce heating and cooling loss by up to 10%.

 While some drapes are fairly expensive, there are a few cost-effective options, including: